The best time to visit Vietnam

-The best time to visit Vietnam depends on your destination; long and narrow, the seasons contrast from north to south, and mountains to coast.
+The best time to visit Vietnam depends on which part of the country you visit.
+Long and narrow, Vietnam’s seasons contrast from north to south, and mountains to coast.

-The humid south is warm year-round, and the warm May-Nov monsoon season brings brief, heavy showers that barely disrupt travel – but regions around the Mekong may flood.
-The cold monsoon along the central coast occurs from Oct-Apr and is much less pleasant.
-Oct-Dec are warm, sunny months in the north; from March it is unbearably hot.
+The humid south of Vietnam is warm year-round and the May-November monsoon season brings brief, heavy showers that rarely disrupt travel – though regions around the Mekong River may flood.
+The cold monsoon along the central coast occurs from October-April and is much less pleasant.
+October-December are warm, sunny months in the north, while from March it can get almost unbearably hot.
 May, June and September are the best times to visit Vietnam to avoid the crowds.

 Ho Chi Minh City Weather Chart